 According to Adam Galinsky, every item under negotiation, regardless of whether it’s a company or a job, has both positive and negative qualities:

 - High anchors selectively direct our attention toward an item’s positive attributes

 - Low anchors direct our attention to its flaws

-Under such circumstances as with salary negotiations during job interviews, the best strategy is to deflect any direct queries regarding your salary expectations.
-Once you divulge your salary expectations, you have effectively conceded your bargaining power!
-Salary negotiations are all about confidence and information asymmetry.
-So, do your research and make sure you know what the current market rate is for the role you are applying for.
+Under scenarios as during salary negotiations, the best strategy is to deflect direct queries regarding your salary expectations.
+Once you divulge your salary expectations, you have relatively low bargaining power!